will-rowe/SEAR/README.md

 # SEAR: Search Engine for Antimicrobial Resistance

-## General update (1.12.2015)
+## General updates

-The server that hosts SEAR is being retired.
+    1.12.2015 -   The server that hosts SEAR is being retired.
 Consequently, a Docker container image has been created and it is the easiest way to run SEAR yourself.